Exus Blog Article

 If Q1 2015 is telling telecoms something, it’s this: Prepare for change.

 Several industry trends are converging in a way that has serious implications for profits, customer retention and overall telecom health.
-As an avid telecoms follower, there are three insights I took away from company and industry activity in Q1 2015.
+As an avid telecom follower, there are three insights I took away from company and industry activity in Q1 2015.
 They’re relevant to any telecom that needs to increase revenue, preserve market share and grow in the coming year.

 There’s a lot of talk about new opportunities such as emerging markets and 5G networks.
 But as telecoms eye these revenue-generating plays, they must not lose sight of their current positions within markets.

 Long-term investments in newly connected countries or in new networks take years.
 In the meantime, others are moving fast to disrupt existing telecom businesses.
 Namely, Facebook and Google are eyeing telecom markets.
-Both are nimble, well capitalized and fond of betting big on massive disruption.
+Both are nimble, well-capitalized and fond of betting big on massive disruption.

 Telecoms need to understand that these companies can, and will, gun for their business.
-To compete, they should shore up their defences by extracting more revenue from the accounts already on their books.
+To compete, they should shore up their defenses by extracting more revenue from the accounts already on their books.
 Those that don’t are in danger of being caught flat-footed when the internet giants enter the game.